pyrsia/pyrsia-integration-tests/readme.md

 ## Clean up tests environment

-The docker containers created by the tests framework are removed when CLEAN_UP_TEST_ENVIRONMENT=true (default).
+The docker containers and images created by the tests framework are removed when CLEAN_UP_TEST_ENVIRONMENT=true (default).
-The docker images have to be removed manually.
-The Pyrsia integration tests also use the temp directory `/tmp/pyrsia_tests`
+The docker images and containers have to be removed manually if CLEAN_UP_TEST_ENVIRONMENT=false.
+The Pyrsia integration tests also create the temp directory `/tmp/pyrsia_tests`which is not removed by the test and if necessary has to be removed manually.